hypernumbers/hypernumbers-manual/contents/vixo-functions/social-media-and-web-integration/google-buynow.rst

 ================= =============================================================
 Argument          Description
 ================= =============================================================
+``Merchant``      Your Google Merchant ID.
+You need to register with Google
+                  Checkout to get one of these.

+                  **If Google asks you to validate your website, get in touch with us...** gordon@vixo.com

-``Currency``      A currency that Google accepts payments in.
+-``Currency``     A currency that Google accepts payments in.
 The currency
                   code is one of the following ISO 4217 currency descriptons:

                   "AED", "AFN", "ALL", "AMD", "ANG", "AOA", "ARS", "AUD",